 How much water should you drink each day?
 What are the major contaminants in water that you should know about?
 Is bottled water safe to drink?
 What are the best water purification methods?
 What about fluoride?
-Let’s take a look at the answers to all these questions and more.
+Let’s look at the answers to all these questions and more.

 How Much Water Do I Need?